Experimentally bounding deviations from quantum theory in the landscape of generalized probabilistic theories: Bounding deviations from quantum theory in the shape of the state and effect spaces

 Instead of performing this difficult optimization, we will derive an upper bound on $\mathcal{B}_{\rm max}$, denoted $\texttt{UB}(\mathcal{B}_{\rm max})$.
 This is achieved in the same manner that the upper bound on $\mathcal{C}_{\rm max}$ was obtained in the previous section, namely, using a qubit-like outer approximation.

-For qubit-like state and effect spaces, it turns out that any upper bound on violations of the POM noncontextuality inequality implies a corresponding upper bound on violations of the CHSH inequality.
-This follows from the well-known fact that the optimal violation of the CHSH inequality is achieved when the marginal on Alice's outcomes is uniform.
-The proof is provided in Appendix~\ref{bridge}.
+For qubit-like state and effect spaces, it turns out that the maximum violation of the CHSH inequality is the greater of $\frac34$ or the value given for the probability of success in POM in \eqref{BPOMw}.
+The proof is provided in Appendix~\ref{CHSHqubit}.

 Thus, we infer from Eq.~\eqref{numUBpomp2} that